Ocean Community Chamber Foundation

 Downtown is Blooming- A downtown beautification project where the Chamber Foundation purchased 20 large flower pots and placed throughout Westerly and Pawcatuck downtown.
 The GWCF secured donations from local businesses and non-profits to sponsor additional flower pots to enhance the beauty downtown.
 We enlisted the aid of The YMCA Garden Club to provide a weekly surveillance of each pots.

 Downtown Bicycle Racks- The OCCF has secured quotes for the purchase of 2 bicycle racks for downtown.
 Presently, bikes are chained to the historic lampposts which causes scratches and chipped paint and looks untidy.
-In fall of 2011, 2 new bike racks will be placed downtown as a way to encourage patronage of cyclists to downtown, and preserve the condition of the lampposts.
+In fall of 2011, 2 new bike racks were placed downtown as a way to encourage patronage of cyclists to downtown, and preserve the condition of the lampposts.

 Jump Start Small Business Recovery Program- The OCCF launched an extensive campaign to aid businesses that were devastated by the Flood of 2011.
 In 4 weeks, over $64,000 was raised through fundraising.
 Funds from the OCCF, the Town of Westerly, Town of Stonington, private businesses, and residents were contributed.
 OCCF Board members acted as celebrity bartenders donating their tips, held yard sales, and conducted other activities to raise funds.
 100% of all proceeds were donated as grants, not loans, to the flood victim businesses.
 A member of the Westerly Town Council and a member of SCORE served on the Administration Oversight Team to review grant applications and make determination of grant awards.
 This significant and effective community response was featured as an “Exemplary Model” in the fall of 2010 at the New England Area Chamber of Commerce Executives annual conference, alongside with a Chamber from NYC that dealt with the aftermath of 9/11.